-Student who wishes to transfer to another school or otherwise withdraw from enrollment must notify Registrar by turning in completed Withdrawal Form signed by Associate Dean, Business Office, and Financial Aid Director.
-Withdrawal forms are available in Office of the Registrar.
+A student who wishes to transfer to another school or otherwise withdraw from enrollment must notify the Registrar by turning in a completed Withdrawal Form signed by the Associate Dean, the Business Office, and the Financial Aid Director.
+Withdrawal forms are available on the CST website.